Romeo (2012 film): Plot

-Ganesh comes to the world by peeing on his father, Kashinath's face.
+Ganesh began his life by peeing on the face of his father, Kashinath.
 Despite being mischievous, he manages to reach the graduation level, but with poor English-speaking skills.
-However, he gets a job in a bank where he meets Shruti and Panda.
+He gets a job in a bank where he meets Shruti and Panda.

-As expected, their love blossoms after witnessing a series of comic scenes.
-Ganesh, a slum dweller and street smart, impresses her by telling a pack of lies, where he went on to claim that he was born with a silver spoon and he is the son of a crorepati, but living an ordinary life to learn the basic lessons of life.
+As expected, their love blossoms after a series of comic scenes.
+Ganesh, a slum dweller and street smart, impresses Shruti by telling a pack of lies, where he went on to claim that he was born with a silver spoon and he is the son of a millionaire, but living an ordinary life to learn the basic lessons of life.
 The couple marries secretly when her father opposes their marriage and arranges a secret marriage with a rich man.
 However, soon Shruti realises that she was lied to and cheated, and she leaves Ganesh and applies for a divorce.
 Though Ganesh is unwilling to divorce her, he requests a divorce in court after six months of court fighting.
 After the divorce, he realised the importance of life, the love of his parents, and he suddenly rose in life like a phoenix.
 He works hard, earns some money, and changes his home.
 After a year of divorce, he meets Shruti again, and he wants to get her back.
 As she was in a training period of one week in Ganesh's friend's office, she was on her way back to the US, where she had been residing since the divorce.
 Ganesh learns this and fakes an accident, which lures Shruti to return from the airport to the hospital to see Ganesh.
 Then she discovers Kashinath's plan, who was trying to reunite Ganesh and Shruti.
 The film ends with the couple's reunion.